The-Marcy-Lab-School/react-express-auth/documentation/project-architecture.md

 This is the project architecture for a simple todo app.
 The app will have a front-end implemented using React, a back-end using Node.js with Express, and a database using PostgreSQL.
 Here’s how the components will interact and work together:

 ### Front-End Components (React):
-* **User Interface (UI)**: The front-end will consist of various components like a task list, input form for adding tasks, buttons for completing or deleting tasks, etc.
+* **User Interface (UI)**: The front-end will consist of the following components:
+   *  A task list
+   *  An input form for adding tasks
+   *  Each task will display the task title and description and have buttons for completing or deleting tasks
+* **State Management**:
-* **State Management**: React components will manage the state of the application, including the list of tasks, their completion status, and any user input.
+   * The task list component will manage the state of the list of tasks.
+Each task will be an object with the tasks id, title, description, and completion status
+   * The input form will manage the user input
 * **Communication with Back-End**: The front-end will make API calls to the back-end to retrieve tasks, add new tasks, mark tasks as completed, or delete tasks.

 ### Back-End Components (Node.js with Express):